hdvanegasm/scl-rs/README.md

 ## Acknowledgements

-I want to thank HashCloak Inc. for allowing me to dedicate some time to the development of this project.
+I want to thank [HashCloak Inc](https://hashcloak.com/) for allowing me to dedicate some time to the development of this project as part of an internal learning initiative.
 I also want to thank Anders Dalskov for its support and help.